Horse64/core.horse64.org/docs/How to Contribute.md

       made this change.
 For that, you can run this in your local repo folder:

+      ```bash
-      `git config user.name "John Doe"`
+      git config user.name "John Doe"`
-      `git config user.email "my-mail@example.com"`
+      git config user.email "my-mail@example.com"
+      ```

+   7. Now use:

+      ```bash
+      git commit -a
+      ```
+      ...to save and describe your changes
-   7. Now use `git commit -a` to describe your change and store it to your local repository.
-Make sure to [add the developer certificiate of origin signature as specified in the license file]( /docs/Resources.md#license).
-If you added any new files, you might first need to use
+      to your local repository.
+Make sure to
+      [add the developer certificiate of origin
+      signature as specified in the license file]( /docs/Resources.md#license).

+      (If you added any new files, you might first need to use `git add name-of-file`.)

-      `git add name-of-file`.
-Then use
-      `push origin name-for-your-branch` to push your
+      Then use:

+      ```bash
+      git push origin name-for-your-branch
+      ```
-      change to your personal fork.
+      ...to push your change to your personal fork on the code hoster.

    8. Now go to the original repository on Codeberg, **not your fork**, and click the "Pull Requests" tab and